 Dwayne Lee joined St. Bonaventure’s men’s basketball staff on May 30, 2017.

-Lee was an assistant coach at Fairleigh Dickinson the past four years.
+Prior to his arrival at St. Bonaventure, Lee was an assistant coach at Fairleigh Dickinson the past four years.
 A graduate of famed St. Anthony’s (N.J.) and Saint Joseph’s University, Lee has roots in the Atlantic 10 Conference and throughout the northeast.

 Lee helped Fairleigh Dickinson reach the NCAA Tournament in 2016 when the Knights captured the Northeast Conference’s automatic berth.
 Despite having thethird-youngest roster in the nation, FDU enjoyed one of the biggest turnarounds in the NCAA.
 The Knights’ 18 victories marked a 10-win improvement from the previous season.